We have been waiting for so long, but it’s done: Spring has finally arrived!

 March has been quite glorious, over here, and actually made us feel we were in spring way earlier than its official starting date.
 We got warm days, blue skies, and amazing sunshine.
 It was not official, but it was spring no matter what.

 Now that it is official, though, it started raining.
 I knew this was supposed to happen, but I decided to write a post about spring anyway.
-It’s such a nice time that it deserves it own proper post.
+It’s such a nice time that it deserves its own proper post.
 Moreover, I thought it could be a perfect topic for another Italian vocabulary series post.

 Well, let’s talk about spring then!

 Therefore, I am sure that there are feste di piazza (street parties), balli (dances), giochi per bambini (games for the kids) and lots of food, of course.
-The most traditional dish for Saint Joseph’s Day are zeppole di San Giuseppe, fritters filled with pastry cream, which originally come from Naples but are actually popular everywhere nowadays.
+The most traditional dish for Saint Joseph’s Day is zeppole di San Giuseppe, fritters filled with pastry cream, which originally come from Naples but are actually popular everywhere nowadays.

 Spring is actually a time for feasts and public holidays, here in Italy.